Barmby Moor

 Barmby Moor is a village and civil parish in the East Riding of Yorkshire, England.
 It is situated approximately 1.5 mi west of the market town of Pocklington and 12.5 miles (20 km) east-southeast of the city of York.
 It lies north of the A1079 road where it is met by the B1246 road that passes through the village.

 According to the 2011 UK census, Barmby Moor parish had a population of 1,114, an increase on the 2001 UK census figure of 1,065.

 The name Barmby derives from the Old Norse bjarnibȳ or barnebȳ meaning 'Bjarni's' or 'Barne's village'.
 Perhaps, it could also derive from barnbȳ meaning 'child's village'.

 The village was originally a market town with a coaching inn.
-It has a church, dedicated to St Catherine, chapel, village hall and a primary school.
+It has the Anglican St Catherine's Church, Barmby Moor, a chapel, village hall and a primary school.
 There is also a post office and a pub, The Boot & Slipper.
-The church and the Manor House were designated as Grade II* listed buildings in 1967 and are now recorded in the National Heritage List for England, maintained by Historic England.
+The church and The Manor House were designated as Grade II* listed buildings in 1967 and are now recorded in the National Heritage List for England, maintained by Historic England.

 Each July a traditional fete – the Barmby Feast – is held in the village.